Jakee4488/MLOps_Databricks_Project/README.md

 <h1 align="center">
-Marvelous MLOps Free End-to-end MLOps with Databricks Course
+End-to-end MLOps with Databricks

 ## Set up your environment
-In this course, we use Databricks serverless [version 3](https://docs.databricks.com/aws/en/release-notes/serverless/environment-version/three)

-In our examples, we use UV.
 Check out the documentation on how to install it: https://docs.astral.sh/uv/getting-started/installation/

 To create a new environment and create a lockfile, run: